StarRocks/starrocks/docs/reference/System_variable.md

 * group_concat_max_len

   Used for compatibility with MySQL.
 No practical usage.
-Default: 65535
+Default value: 65535.

 * query_cache_entry_max_rows (2.5 and later)